Here’s a recommended ten-day travel itinerary for Costa Rica that includes visiting San José, La Fortuna, Monteverde, and Manuel Antonio.

 Day 10

-Start your day by visiting Manuel Antonio National Park.
-The park is well known for its beautiful beaches, hiking trails and wildlife.
-Visiting the park with a guide will help you locate the vast variety of flora and fauna in their natural habitat.
+Begin your day with a trip to Manuel Antonio National Park.
+This stunning park is known for its gorgeous beaches, scenic hiking paths, and diverse wildlife.
+Exploring the park as part of Manuel Antonio Walking Tour with an experienced guide can truly enhance your experience, allowing you to discover the rich array of plants and animals in their natural environment.

 What to Shop In Costa Rica